jamesdank/Wipe.Drive/README.md

-⚠️ DANGER: This permanently destroys data.
+⚠️ <u><b>DANGER: This permanently destroys data.
 Run from a live USB or another machine.
 Do NOT run on a mounted device.
-Double-check the target drive.
+Double-check the target drive.</b></u>

 🧹 Wipe Drive — Secure Disk Erasure Utility</br>